On your turn, you can move a distance up to your speed.

 When you use an action on your turn, you can use one of the actions presented here.

-- Cast a spell.
-Cast time of one or two actions
+Cast a spell.
+With a cast time of one or two actions.

-- Use a [skill](/rules/skills).
-You can try to calm an animal, avoid being noticed, search, shove, grapple, overrun, or many other options.
+Use a skill.
+You can try to calm an animal, avoid notice, search, shove, grapple, overrun, or many other options.

 Interact with objects (1/turn)